wso2-attic/asgardeo-android-oidc-sdk/README.md

     ]
     ```

-3. Create the `oidc_config.json` file with the following configuration inside the `res/raw` folder of the module
+3. Create the `oidc_config.json` file with the following configuration inside the `res/raw` folder of your Android application.
-   `io.asgardio.android.oidc.sdk.sample`.

     ```json
     {